-If you cannot pay your bankruptcy attorney's fees all at once, you may be able to make the payments in installments.
-Paying bankruptcy lawyer fees in installments is always possible in a Chapter 13 case.
-In Chapter 7 bankruptcy, you often can pay your lawyer's fees in installments, but not always -- it depends on whether your local bankruptcy court approves of the practice.
+If you can't pay your bankruptcy attorneys' fees all at once, you might be able to make the payments in installments.
+In fact, paying bankruptcy fees in installments is common in Chapter 13 cases.
+Most attorneys will allow clients to pay Chapter 7 attorneys' fees in installments but will require payment of the entire fee before filing the case.

-When you pay your bankruptcy attorney's fees through the Chapter 13 plan, most of the plan payments you make at the beginning of a Chapter 13 case will go toward paying those fees.
-After the attorney fees are paid in full, the Chapter 13 trustee will begin distributing your monthly payments among your other creditors.
+When you pay your bankruptcy attorney's fees through the Chapter 13 plan, most of the plan payments made at the beginning of a Chapter 13 case will go toward paying the attorneys' fees.
+Once paid, the Chapter 13 trustee will begin distributing your monthly payments among your other creditors.